Mediatek-Cloud/mcs-resources/content/en/tutorial/implementing_gamepad_using_linkit_one.md

 ### Step 2.
 Create Test Device

 a.
-Click "Create Test Device" on the right upper corner of the page
+Click "Create Test Device" in the upper-right corner of the page

 ![](../images/Linkit_ONE/img_linkitone_28.png)